cardano-foundation/CIPs/CIP-plutus-modules/README.md

 ones).
 However, this approach is less flexible because it does not support dynamic linking (see Static vs Dynamic Linking above).
 Once a `ScriptHash` is embedded in a term, then a different version of the script cannot readily be used instead.
+Moreover, script hashes are quite large (32 bytes), and including more than a few in a script would quickly run into size limits.

 #### Module-level recursion